 Generally, you will receive a filing notice from HMRC for the following reasons:

-- You earned untaxed foreign investment, land, or property income
+• You earned untaxed foreign investment, land, or property income

-- You had to complete a tax return in the previous year
+• You had to complete a tax return in the previous year

-- You earn capital gains that exceed the yearly exempt limit which is up to £6,000 (or £3,000 for trusts) compared to 2022/23 where the thresholds were set at £12,300 (or £6,150 for trusts)
+• You earn capital gains that exceed the yearly exempt limit, which is £3,000 (or £1,500 for most trusts) for the 2024/25 and 2025/26 tax years, compared to £12,300 (or £6,150 for trusts) in 2022/23

-- You receive a reduced age-related allowance as a pensioner
+• You receive a reduced age-related allowance as a pensioner

-However we have a self-assessment system in the UK so, even if HMRC does not send you a request to file a tax return for a tax year, if you meet any of the criteria listed above, you need to get in touch with them and inform them that you need to file.
+However, we have a self-assessment system in the UK, so even if HMRC does not send you a request to file a tax return for a tax year, if you meet any of the criteria listed above, you need to get in touch with them and inform them that you need to file.

 You then need to complete the return and submit it to HMRC by the expected date.
 Not only that, but you have to comply, whether you owe tax or not.
 This includes even if you’re an employee and all your income is taxed under PAYE.
 In this case, the employer will issue you a form P60 to submit your self-assessment.
 If you operate as a limited company, you will need to file a company tax return and tax return on personal income from that company.
 However, you may ask HMRC to withdraw the return if you have reasonable grounds that you should not be under self-assessment.